UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day2.md

 11. What are the main criteria for allocating computing time?
 How to write a good application?
     - It depends on the size of quota you apply for.
 Huge applications like 10++ Millions of CPU hours require very good track record.
 Small applications 10000 CPU hours etc require a simple application.
 Applications in the 10k-100k scales do not need a track record.
         - Thanks!
 What would be a good track record?
 E.g. demonstrate scalability on sigma2 computers?
 Scientific output?
 Code used on other supercomputers in the past?
             - Yes, publication record from CRISTIN (https://www.cristin.no), scaling demo, in all these cases (10++ Mcore hours) we know the PI.
 If you're new it is a bit more work to get such a large application approved.
-Start small and work youself up.
+Start small and work yourself up.
                 - I am on a short-term position (3 years), not new to supercomputing but new in Norway, does that mean that I should consider applying outside Norway?
                     - If you work at a Norwegian University etc you a free to apply.
 How many core hours do you want ?
                 - I think 100k-1M core-hours per year, in one or two years time.